 The good news is that puddle of water around the furnace does not always necessitate installing a new gas furnace.
 Sometimes all you need are minor repairs that can help your furnace get back on track and withstand the cold winter and hopefully a few more winters before it finally kicks the bucket.
-If you are in total confusion as to what resolution is best for your heating system, these 5 furnace questions should help you take a step back and carefully assess the situation.
+If you are in total confusion as to what resolution is best for your heating system, these 5 furnace questions should help you answer: repair vs replace furnace.

 How OId is the Furnace?

 There is no amount of TLC that can make anything in life last forever – and that includes your heating or cooling system.
 Even if you have spent all your effort and time making sure that your furnace is in its best shape and is regularly maintained, there will still come a time when your furnace decides to break down and just dies on you.
 Experts say that a furnace’s lifespan ranges from 15 – 20 years on the average and homeowners who get more than that could simply be really lucky.
 That being said, as your furnace ages, you can expect to have more frequent repairs until you get to a point where you know your furnace has run its last course.
 Similar to having an old car, anyone can put up with the bills and expenses just to keep your car running; however, at some point you will know that the best and cheaper option is to have it replaced.
 On the other hand, if your system is prematurely malfunctioning, you could check on your unit’s warranty or prepare to pay for you to maximize the life out of your furnace.